 Mummy Confession: I admit, I hate how the swaddle appears, and the pictures of babies in swaddles sometimes look downright weird.
 However, they are a lifesaver for many parents as far as sleep is concerned.

 *Disclosure: I was not given any of the following swaddle products unless indicated otherwise, and am not affiliated with, sponsored by, or writing on behalf of any of the following companies, and this is my honest review and opinion.
-This blog, however contains affiliate links to Amazon which means I make a comission off qualifying purchases, with no cost to you.
+This blog, however contains affiliate links to Amazon which means I make a comission off qualifying purchases.
 Read more about this in my disclosure policy.

 Swaddling.
 The word alone provokes a picture in my mind of baby Jesus in a manger, wrapped up in cloths.
 Nowadays, there is a much wider variety of options when it comes to swaddling.
 You can go for the old-fashioned method with a muslin wrap, or use one of the other many options for easier swaddling.